Kyoto Prefecture [京都府]

 On the other hand, Kyoto had been the capital and there are many people of high status such as imperial family and noble families.

 Therefore, the cooking using vegetables around Kyoto and soy products (tofu, yuba) had developed.

 The cuisine is mixed with imperial cuisine, Buddhist cuisine, Kaiseki (cuisine from tea ceremony) and Obanzai (daily foods of Kyoto citizens).

 The cooking uses the freshness of the ingredients and its natural taste, and the dishes are arranged beautifully.

 And the taste is bland.

-And some kinds of the vegitables has been only in Kyoto area.
+And some kinds of the vegetables has been only in Kyoto area.

-They are a little unique in taste and shape in comparison with general vegitables produced across the country.
+They are a little unique in taste and shape in comparison with general vegetables produced across the country.